Killer545537/Sem-5-Notes/Operations-Research/Operations-Research.typ

 Using the mean and the variance, we can use Critical Path Method to find $T_e$ which on using the standard normal variate, we can get the probability to complete a task with,
 $ Z_e = (T_s - T_e)/sigma_e $
 where, $sigma_e^2 = sum sigma^2_c$ and then finding $P(Z < Z_e)$.

+= Multi-Objective Optimization

+== Goal Programming

+It is an approach for solving a multi-objective optimization problem that balances a trade-off in conflicting objectives.
+Since we cannot find the true optimal solution, we try to find a satisficing solution that meets the goals to an acceptable level.

+It can be thought of as an extension or generalization of linear programming that allows for multiple, often conflicting objectives to be addressed simultaneously.
+Each of these objectives is associated with a goal, and the aim is to minimize the deviations from these goals.

+#definition[Decision Maker][
+  The individual or group responsible for making choices in the context of the optimization problem.
+]
+#definition[Decision Variables][
+  It is a factor over which the decision maker has control and can adjust to influence the outcome of the optimization problem.
+]
+#definition[Criterion][
+  It is a single measure by which the goodness of any solution to a decision problem can be evaluated.
+]
+#definition[Aspiration Level][
+  The value specified by the decision maker the reflects their desire/satisfactory level for each criterion.
+]
+An objective function along with its aspiration level is called a goal.
+#definition[Goal Deviation][
+  It is the amount by which the actual performance of a solution deviates from the aspiration level for a particular goal.
+The deviation can be positive (overachievement) or negative (underachievement).

+  - *Positive Deviation:* $f(x) >= a => f(x) - d^+ = a$
+  - *Negative Deviation:* $f(x) <= a => f(x) + d^- = a$
+  - *Both Deviations:* $f(x) = a => f(x) + d^- - d^+ = a$
+]

+In a Goal Programming Problem, our goal is to minimize the (weighted sum of) deviations from the aspiration levels for each criterion while satisfying any constraints imposed by the problem.

+The two main types of Goal Programming are:
+- *Non Pre-emptive Goal Programming:* All goals are treated equally, and the objective is to minimize the total weighted sum of all undesirable deviation from all goals simultaneously.
+- *Pre-emptive Goal Programming:* Goals are prioritized, and the objective is to minimize the deviations from the highest priority goal first, then the next highest, and so on.
+Lower priority goals are only considered after higher priority goals have been satisfied to the extent possible.